nhsd-a2si/docs-uec-appts/_pages/functional_spec/fs_reporting.md

       <!------------------------------ROW----------------------------------->
               <tr>
                 <td>rep-cons-05</td>
-                <td>Number of appointments not booked where there were slots presented to the user and a successful referrals was made over a date range.
+                <td>Number of appointments not booked where there were slots presented to the user and a successful referral was made over a date range.
 Grouped by each service selected or patients registered practice</td>
                 <td>In December there were 100 appointments not been able to be made but some appointment slots were available, but a referral to the service was made</td>
               </tr>
       <!------------------------------ROW----------------------------------->
               <tr>
                 <td>rep-cons-07</td>
-                <td>Number of appointments where an attempt to book into an offered slot failed because it was no longer available when the booking was made</td>
+                <td>Number of appointments where an attempt to book into an offered slot failed because it was no longer available when the booking was made.
+Grouped by each service selected or patients registered practice</td>
                 <td>In December there were 25 appointments not been able to be made successfully after the initial pre-allocation stage</td>
               </tr>
       <!------------------------------ROW----------------------------------->